johnnyw66/SAP2/README.md

 Python Utilities included-
 ----
-**buildmicrocode.py** - Builds microcode instructions used by the **controller** subcircuit.
+**buildcontrolrom.py** - Builds microcode instructions used by the **controller** subcircuit.

-Note: If you want to modify the design of the processor by changing the control lines (their active state or pin order) - you'll need to run this utility and upload the generated file into the control ROM.
+If you want to modify the design of the processor - making changes to its instruction architecture or changing the control lines (their active state or pin order) - you'll need to run this utility and upload the generated file into the control ROM.
 Simple run the python code from the command line.

-*python3 buildmicrocode.py*
+*python3 buildcontrolrom.py*

-Make sure you look at the microcode **NOP** value after running this script.
-It should match the 32-bit hex value on the comparator input in the **controller** sub-circuit.
-A mismatch in the circuit value will mean that all your machine code instructions taking the full 20 T states!
 ![Running buildmicrocode](/images/buildcontrolrom-running.png)

 ![NoOp buildmicrocode](/images/buildcontrolrom-nopcode.png)

 ![32-bit Comparator LogiSim](/images/controller_32bit_comparator.png)

+Make sure you look at the microcode **NOP** value after running this script.
+It should match the 32-bit hex value on the 32-bit comparator input in the **controller** sub-circuit.
+A mismatch in the circuit value will mean that all your machine code instructions taking the full 20 T states!

-Running this utility produces the file 'microcode32bit.rom' which should be loaded into the control ROM found in the **controller** subcircuit.
+Running buildcontrolrom.py produces the file **microcode32bit.rom** which should be loaded into the control ROM found in the **controller** subcircuit.
+You only need to do this once, whenever you make a change to the Instruction Set or Control lines of the controller.

 **assembler.py** - Python utitlity to convert assembler source (.asm) to binary (hex) machine code.
+Remember the RAM module starts at the address 32768 so most times (unless you're updating the processor's ROM routines) - you will need to use the directive **.ORG 0x8000**.

 **staticdisplay.py** Builds 7-Seg Control line Rom for the Decimal Display circuit.